Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 .. class:: centered
         *Figure: the groundwater levels for the 3d_v1a model at bore G40/0366*

 Discussion and implications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-# todo discuss a,b,d  regular results.
+Model versions 3D_v1a, 3D_v1b, and 3D_v1d all do an adequate job or replicating the high frequency groundwater level
+observations.
+3D_v1d does a slightly better job of replicating the high frequency groundwater levels than 3D_v1a and
+3D_v1b, but it does this at the expense of the moderate frequency groundwater observations (i.e. the NGMP wells
+G40/0129 & G40/0120).
+This prioritisation was intentional as the NGMP bores are designed to monitor contaminants rather
+than static water levels.
+These bores are often pumped irrigation bores and structural error in the pumping is likely
+to impact the observation fits.
+Therefore we suggest that the 3D_v1d model is the best model for predicting the
+likely impacts of alternative management conditions.

-The key outcome of the similar results from the 3d_v1a and 3d_v1b models is that the current observations do not constrain
+Model versions 3D_v1a and 3D_v1b produce very similar results.
+The key outcome of the similar results from the 3d_v1a
-the threshold value, below which the groundwater levels exhibits a non-linear response to the lake level.
-We discuss
+and 3d_v1b models is that the current observations do not constrain the threshold value, below which the groundwater
-plausible ranges for the threshold value in the
+levels exhibits a non-linear response to the lake level.
+We discuss plausible ranges for the threshold value in the
 `Lake Hawea Moraine Conceptual Model section of the model build readme <../model_build/README.rst#lake-hawea-moraine-conceptual-model>`_,
 but we are not able to further constrain this range.
 More discussions of the impacts of this threshold are discussed
 in the `scenarios readme file. <../scenarios/README.rst>`_.
 Note that we did attempt to model the threshold value as
 337 m msl, but this optimisation did not converge.
 However, we did not spend a significant amount of resources trying
 to get this optimisation to converge, so we do not believe that the lack of convergence here indicates that the threshold
 value cannot be as high as 337 m msl.

 Access to final optimised parameter sets and models
 ===================================================